Sunday, 7 July 2013

 Then the track suddenly angled away from the A9 and set off across the landscape in an uncompromising straight line.
 We recognised the hand of the Romans.
 Before long there was a marker confirming that we were indeed back on the Voie Domitienne.

-Like the Régordane, it was already a well-used road before the invading Romans took it over in about 120 BC (indeed, it seems to have been the route that Hannibal took, a hundred years earlier).
-The Romans straightened it, paved it, and set up way stations at intervals of a day’s travel, about 30 kms.
+However, like the Régordane, it was already a well-used road before the invading Romans took it over in about 120 BC (indeed, it seems to have been the route that Hannibal took, a hundred years earlier).
+The Gauls themselves were great road-builders and had a network of straight roads aligned with sunrise of the summer solstice.
+This was part of their religion.
+The Romans merely took them over, paved them and set up way stations at intervals of a day’s travel, about 30 km.

-A few kinks had crept into it in the subsequent couple of thousand years, but fundamentally it plunged across the land as if drawn by a ruler.
+A few kinks had crept into the Via Domitia in the subsequent couple of thousand years, but fundamentally it plunged across the land as if drawn by a ruler.